Honorable Phil King, Chair, House Committee on Regulated Industries

 SB743 by Fraser (Relating to independent organizations in ERCOT and their regulation and certification by the Public Utility Commission of Texas; providing an administrative penalty.), As Engrossed

 |Fiscal Year||Probable Net Positive/(Negative) Impact to General Revenue Related Funds|

 The bill would clarify the Public Utility Commission's (PUC) oversight authority over an independent organization certified by the PUC, such as the Electric Reliabiblity Council of Texas (ERCOT).

 The bill would require the ERCOT to perform wholesale market monitoring through a contract with a private company selected by the PUC.

 The bill would take effect September 1, 2005.

-It is anticipated that requiring the Electric Reliability Council of Texas to perform wholesale maket monitoring through a contract with a private company selected by the Public Utility Commission (PUC) would eliminate the need for the PUC to contract with a private company to perform wholesale maket monitoring at a rate of $1.5 million each fiscal year from the General Revenue - Dedicated System Benefit Account No. 5100, which is appropriated in the current General Appropriations Act.
+It is anticipated that requiring the Electric Reliability Council of Texas (ERCOT) to perform wholesale market monitoring through a contract with a private company selected by the Public Utility Commission (PUC) would eliminate the need for the PUC to contract with a private company to perform wholesale market monitoring at a rate of $1.5 million each fiscal year from the General Revenue - Dedicated System Benefit Account No. 5100, which is appropriated in the current General Appropriations Act.

-The Public Utility Commission indicates that all other costs associated with the bill could be absorbed within existing resources.
+The PUC indicates that all other costs associated with the bill could be absorbed within existing resources.

 JOB, JRO, MW, RB